nand2tetris/web-ide/web/src/pages/ABOUT.md

 teaching of Nand to Tetris courses.
 It includes the following tools:

 **Hardware simulator:** Used to create chips.
 Features a built-in HDL editor and all the necessary services for simulating and testing chips.
+If the user enables PC storage, custom chips can be loaded into other HDL files within the same project.
 Relevant Nand to Tetris projects: 1, 2, 3, 5.

 **CPU Emulator:** Emulates the Hack computer (CPU, RAM, ROM, Screen, Keyboard).
 Allows loading the computer with machine language code stored in a file, or entering machine language